 What would have been the result?
 Historically, the chief of the German navy, Admiral Erich Raeder, chose to use his limited number of capital ships as surface raiders.
 His intention was to force the Royal Navy to dilute its strength by diverting warships to convoy escort duty and, in combination with Admiral Karl Dönitz’s U-boats, to sever Britain’s maritime lifelines.
 Prior to the Bismarck’s sortie this strategy enjoyed some success.
 Between November 1940 and March 1941 the pocket battleship Admiral Scheer sank 17 merchant vessels totaling over 113,000 tons of shipping.
 During the same period the cruiser Admiral Hipper accounted for another 53,000 tons.
 In February 1941 the Scharnhorst and Gneisenau—under the joint command of Lütjens—had reached the Atlantic undetected.
 The battleships encountered four convoys, but British battleships were escorting two of the groups, and Lütjens’s orders prohibited him from engaging enemy capital ships if at all possible.
 He therefore withdrew, inflicting little or no damage.
 Lütjens’s luck was similarly bad with the other two convoys, in large measure because of the proximity of other British battleships.
 As a result, Lütjens did scant damage, destroying only about 27,000 tons of British shipping.

 Lütjens’s caution, however, was driven by the fact that Scharnhorst and Gneisenau (like Admiral Scheer and Admiral Hipper) were lightly armored and less powerful than their British rivals.
-In contrast, the heavily armored Bismarck could outgun and outrun virtually any of Britain’s
+In contrast, the heavily armored Bismarck could outgun and outrun virtually any of Britain’s capital ships.

 Had Bismarck encountered a convoy, the battleship could have successfully engaged the escort vessels and picked off most of the freighters before they could escape, and in the open Atlantic the Bismarck would have been very difficult to locate.
 Further, the Kriegsmarine had stationed more than a dozen German support vessels ready to resupply and refuel the Bismarck, which would have allowed the battleship to remain at sea as long as three months.
 United under these conditions with Scharnhorst and Gneisenau, the Bismarck could have done a formidable amount of damage indeed.